-Certainly the guests’ environmental education influences greatly their response to our campaigns.
-Different level of education, age group, nationality, even the economic situation of the traveler, it all takes part in one’s perception of how important “greening” is.
+Certainly, the guests’ environmental education influences greatly their response to our campaigns.
+Different level of education, age group, nationality, even the economic situation of the traveller, it all takes part in one’s perception of how important “greening” is.

 Especially in countries like Greece, where environmental education is still quite young (despite the magnificence and importance of the beauty and magic of the Greek nature), it is challenging to demonstrate the importance of sustainability practices, without risking to present yourself as simply more luxurious or expensive compared to others.

-As property owner, is your commitment to sustainability driven by a desire to “do good”, or does it also make sense, financially?
+As a property owner, is your commitment to sustainability-driven by a desire to “do good”, or does it also make sense, financially?
 What’s your return on investment?